-Navigating health insurance for self employed individuals is a unique challenge – a reality facing 57 million self-employed Americans as of 2023.
+Navigating health insurance for self employed individuals is a unique challenge - a reality facing millions of self-employed Americans.

 This article will walk you through the essential decisions you'll need to make about your healthcare coverage, from choosing between marketplace and private insurance plans to understanding cost considerations and maximizing available tax benefits.